VAISHGOPALUNI/heartdisease-classification/README.md

 # heartdisease-classification
 The system uses 6 medical parameters such as age, sex, trestbps, cholesterol, thalach and oldpeak for prediction.
-The model predicts the likelihood of patients getting heart disease using classification.
+The model predicts the likelihood of patients getting heart disease using classification i.e whether he is a heart patient or not.